BLISS: A Lightweight Bilevel Influence Scoring Method for Data Selection in Language Model Pretraining: Related Work

 \section{Related Work}

 \textbf{Data Selection for Language Model Training.} Early approaches to data selection primarily relied on rule-based methods as language filters for training data, employing utility functions tailored to specific datasets~\citep{conneau2019cross,raffel2020exploring,rae2021scaling,penedo2023refinedweb}.
 Another key category is data deduplication~\citep{lee2021deduplicating,sorscher2022beyond,penedo2023refinedweb,abbas2023semdedup,tirumala2023d4}, which eliminates redundant samples to optimize training efficiency and enhance performance on downstream tasks.
-A class of methods exist for performing data-quality filtering, which can select data similar to high-quality corpus of data points~\citep{brown2020language,du2022glam,gao2020pile,xie2023data}, with small perplexity~\citep{chowdhery2023palm,wenzek2019ccnet}.
-More recent methods leverage external pretrained LLMs to evaluate the pretraining data quality~\citep{wettig2024qurating,maini2024rephrasing}.
-In addition, a similar variant of data selection is domain reweighting for data mixtures~\citep{oren2019distributionally,sagawa2019distributionally,xie2023doremi,fan2023doge,albalak2023efficient,chen2024skill}, which re-scale the contribution of each domain to enhance generalization.
-Another recently emerged line of research leverages the tool of influence functions~\citep{hampel1974influence,cook1977detection,ling1984residuals,koh2017understanding} to evaluate the impact of individual training samples on a fixed LLM~\citep{park2023trak,engstrom2024dsdm,yu2024mates}.
-In contrast to these works, our work explicitly considers the long-term impact of selected data if the model is not simply fixed but trained to convergence.
-In addition, our method can train the model from scratch and does not need any extra information from any external pretrained models, making it a scalable and effective solution.
+A class of methods exist for performing data-quality filtering, which can select data similar to high-quality corpus of data points~\citep{brown2020language,du2022glam,gao2020pile,xie2023data,li2024datacomp}, with small perplexity~\citep{chowdhery2023palm,wenzek2019ccnet}.
+More recent methods leverage external pretrained LLMs to evaluate the pretraining data quality~\citep{wettig2024qurating,maini2024rephrasing,zhuang2025meta}.
+In addition, a similar variant of data selection is domain reweighting for data mixtures~\citep{oren2019distributionally,sagawa2019distributionally,xie2023doremi,fan2023doge,albalak2023efficient,chen2023skill}, which re-scale the contribution of each domain to enhance generalization.
+Another recently emerged line of research leverages the tool of influence functions~\citep{hampel1974influence,cook1977detection,ling1984residuals,koh2017understanding} to evaluate the impact of individual training samples on a fixed LLM~\citep{park2023trak,engstrom2024dsdm,yu2024mates,pan2025alinfik,lin2024token}.
+QUAD \citep{zhang2409harnessing} proposes an efficient framework incorporating the attention layers to estimate the influence scores.
+Different from token-level attribution methods such as \citep{lin2024token}, which retrieve influential training data for a given token prediction of an already trained or fixed LLM, BLISS targets sample-level data selection for pretraining from scratch.
+BLISS also differs from classical influence-estimation approaches such as DataInf \citep{kwon2024datainf}, which approximate the effect of upweighting or removing individual examples around a fixed fine-tuning state.
+Moreover, methods such as ALinFiK \citep{pan2025alinfik} estimate per-sample influence through training/test gradient interactions on the target LLM.
+In contrast, BLISS does not compute influence scores directly on the target LLM; instead, it learns a scoring model through lightweight proxy-based bilevel optimization, with a KL alignment term encouraging the proxy model to reflect the target model's data preference.